fsat-app/fsat-app.github.io/README.md

 # FGM Self-Assessment Tool

-A visual self-assessment tool designed to support communication, screening, information access, care, and documentation related to Female Genital Mutilation/Cutting (FGM/C).
+A visual application for self diagnosing female genital mutilation/cutting through watercolors.

 ## Overview

-The **FGM Self-Assessment Tool** provides watercolor-based vulva illustrations to facilitate non-technical understanding and self-identification of FGM/C types.
-It aims to enhance dialogue between patients and healthcare professionals, support early screening, and improve access to reliable information in sensitive contexts.
+This visual self-assessment tool aims to improve communication, screening, information access, care, and documentation.
+It can also be used for prevalence studies.

+It features watercolor illustrations by Florine Guenat based on selected photographs from Female Genital Mutilation/Cutting in Children and Adolescents: Illustrated Guide to Diagnose, Assess, Inform and Report.

+The watercolors evaluated in a study comparing women’s self-assessment of their FGM/C type with the WHO classification identified through specialist examination.

 ## Purpose